The Complete Guide

 There are so many parks and playgrounds here.

-It is impossible to walk for more than a few minutes in Corozal without seeing another park or playground.
+It is impossible to walk for more than a few minutes in Corozal without seeing a park or playground.
 It’s nice that there are so many public spaces, but most of the time they seemed pretty empty.
 However, on Sunday afternoon, families gathered in the parks along the shore to play sport and have BBQs.

 Corozal is home to a large Chinese expat community.